GuanceCloud/guance-docs/docs/en/real-user-monitoring/generate-metrics.md

 # Generate Metrics
 ---

-Guance supports the generation of new metric data based on existing data in the current space, so that you can design and implement new technical indicators according to your needs.
+Guance supports the generation of new metric data based on existing data in the current space, so that you can design and implement new technical metrics according to your needs.

 ### New Rule

-Enter the "Real User Monitoring"-"Generate Indicator" page, and click "New Rule" to start creating a new generation metric rule.
+Enter the "Real User Monitoring"-"Generate Metric" page, and click "New Rule" to start creating a new generation metric rule.

 ![](img/6.rum_metric_1.png)